AdhamSamir09/TMDB-Movies-Analysis/README.md

-# Investigating the TMDb Movies Dataset
+# Investigating The TMDb Movies Dataset

 ## Project Overview
 This project is part of the **Level 3 Data Science & AI** course in the **Digital Egypt Cubs Initiative (DECI)** by the **Ministry of Communication and Telecommunications**.
 In this assignment, I analyzed the TMDb Movies dataset, explored its characteristics, and extracted insights using Python.